 - Waterways and Coastal Management Strategy 2011-2021

 The community was invited to comment on the draft Environment and Liveability Strategy and its proposed strategic directions in May and June 2017.
-Summary of what the community told us during the consultation period.
+To see what the community told us during the consultation period, download the Summary.

 Other background/useful information